Home Top Vancouver Attractions Vancouver’s Stanley Park

 Stanley Park has a vast natural forest, miles of shoreline, beautiful beaches, an amazing seawall and some of the best walking trails in Vancouver.

 With its 400 hectares of parkland attracting close to eight million visitors a year, it’s no wonder Stanley Park is ranked as one of the best city parks in the world.
-It’s definitely an amazing place and it’s free to explore!
+It’s definitely an amazing place, and free to explore!

 Stanley Park Lighthouse